What is bUnited, and Is This Legit, or Is It a Pyramid Scam?

 From the Companies that do business with bUnited.

-Companies partenered with bUnited have been paying huge amounts to FaceBook, Google, Yahoo and others to promote their products.
+Companies partnered with bUnited have been paying huge amounts to FaceBook, Google, Yahoo, and others to promote their products.
 They pay for the ads you see at the top of your search results page, and these ads usually cost regardless of whether users click on them or not.

 With the bUnited system, these companies pay bUnited every time a member makes a purchase and in turn, bUnited pays out to their members.